shtnsl/math-sdk/docs/gamestate_section/configuration_section/config_overview.md

 #### Special symbols

 Special symbol attributes are assigned based on names appearing in `self.special_symbols = {attribute[str]: [name[str], ...]}`.
 Multiple symbols can share attributes and multiple attributes can be applied to the same symbol.
 Most games will at least have a `wild` and `scatter` attribute.
-Once the symbol is initialised, the value of the attribute is accessed through `symbol.attribute` or symbol.get_attribute(attribute) [see Symbols for more information]('gamestate_section/syms_board_section/symbol_info.md') regarding symbol object structures.
+Once the symbol is initialized, the value of the attribute is accessed through `symbol.attribute` or symbol.get_attribute(attribute) [see Symbols for more information]('gamestate_section/syms_board_section/symbol_info.md') regarding symbol object structures.
 By default the attribute is set to `True`, unless otherwise overridden using the `gamestate.special_symbol_functions`, defined in the gamestate override.